privacy-scaling-explorations/sonobe/README.md

 <img align="right" style="width:30%;min-width:250px;margin-bottom:20px;" src="https://privacy-scaling-explorations.github.io/sonobe-docs/imgs/sonobe.png">

 <b>Sonobe</b> is a modular library to fold arithmetic circuit instances in an Incremental Verifiable computation (IVC) style.
-It features multiple folding schemes and decider setups, allowing users to pick the scheme which best fit their needs.
+It features multiple folding schemes and decider setups, allowing users to pick the scheme which best fits their needs.
 <br><br>
 Sonobe is conceived as an exploratory effort with the aim to push forward the practical side of folding schemes and advancing towards onchain (EVM) verification.
 <br><br>